agustinkcht/desafio-1-kinderknecht/README.md

 # challenges-kinderknecht

-Sprint14 (partially done)
+Sprint14

+--- TESTING FOR THE APPLICATION - Chai - Mocha - Supertest - Artillery ---

-- testing with mocha & chai
+- Integration testing with SUPERTEST for all app's resources: Users, Products, Carts, Sessions.
-- flow testing using supertest
+- Unit testing using MOCHA & CHAI for specific operations in the Products resource.
+- Stress testing with Artillery for a simple 3-operation application flow.

 -----------------